Let’s Take a Fresh Look at Granite Construction Incorporated (GVA)

-On Tuesday, shares of Granite Construction Incorporated (NYSE:GVA) marked $10.10 per share versus a previous $11.19 closing price.
-With having a -9.74% loss, an insight into the fundamental values of Granite Construction Incorporated, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-GVA showed a fall of -63.50% within its YTD performance, with highs and lows between $10.29 – $48.80 during the period of 52 weeks, compared to the simple moving average of -67.44% in the period of the last 200 days.
+On Monday, shares of Granite Construction Incorporated (NYSE:GVA) marked $12.69 per share versus a previous $12.14 closing price.
+With having a 4.53% gain, an insight into the fundamental values of Granite Construction Incorporated, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+GVA showed a fall of -54.14% within its YTD performance, with highs and lows between $8.90 – $48.80 during the period of 52 weeks, compared to the simple moving average of -58.30% in the period of the last 200 days.

 Goldman equity researchers changed the status of Granite Construction Incorporated (NYSE: GVA) shares from “Neutral” to a “Sell” rating in the report published on January 13th, 2020.
 Other analysts, including DA Davidson, also published their reports on GVA shares.
 DA Davidson repeated the rating from the previous report, marking GVA under “Neutral” rating, in the report published on October 28th, 2019.
 Additionally, GVA shares got another “Neutral” rating from Goldman, setting a target price of $31 on the company’s shares, according to the report published in August 8th, 2019.
 On July 30th, 2019, B. Riley FBR Downgrade an Neutral rating and increased its price target from $53 to $41.
 On the other hand, Goldman Upgrade the “Buy” rating for GVA shares, as published in the report on May 29th, 2019.
 B. Riley FBR seems to be going bullish on the price of GVA shares, based on the price prediction for GVA, indicating that the shares will jump from $66 to $53, giving the shares “Buy” rating based on their report from April 29th, 2019.
 Another “Neutral” rating came from Goldman.